 At least three tragic suicides are linked to the Black Orlov diamond.
 As with many haunted gemstones, tales surrounding the Black Orlov suggest that it began life in an Indian temple.
 Reputedly, this stone served as one of the eyes in a depiction of Brahma, a Hindu god of creation.
 Legend suggests that a monk eventually absconded with the stone, leading to it becoming cursed.

 In the early 1930’s a gem dealer named J.W.
 Paris acquired the stone.
 He came to New York seeking a buyer for the incredible gem.
 Within a week of selling the stone, the troubled man had taken his life.
-He leapt from a skyscraper in Manhattan, immortalizing himself as the first victim of the diamond.
+He leaped from a skyscraper in Manhattan, immortalizing himself as the first victim of the diamond.

 About 15 years later, the Black Orlov is said to have taken its second life.
 Princess Leonila Viktorovna-Bariatinsky was the stone’s second victim.
 After coming into possession of the stone in 1947, it was found that she committed suicide by jumping to her death.
-Unfortunately details of her life before her tragic death are unavailable.
+Unfortunately, details of her life before her tragic death are unavailable.

 The diamond had found a new owner with Princess Nadia Vygin-Orlov of Russia.
 Sadly, Princess Nadia also met her end by suicide.
 She leaped to her death in 1947, approximately one month after the death of Princess Viktorovna-Bariatinsky.
 Notably, the Black Orlov received its namesake after her unfortunate death.